usegalaxy-eu/ena-upload-cli/README.md

 More information on how ENA wants to receive the files can be found [here](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/preparation.html).

 **Note for data upload:**
-Uploaded files persistently stored on the ENA server after upload for some time.
+Uploaded files are persistently stored on the ENA server after the upload for some time.
 Thus, if multiple test submission are performed, it is possible to skip the data upload with `--no_upload` in subsequent submissions.
 This also allows uploading (large) datasets separately e.g. with [aspera](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html).
-For the `--no_upload` argument,  data file(s) still with to be provided with `--data` if a RUN object is submitted in order to generate MD5 sums.
+For the `--no_upload` argument,  data file(s) still need to be provided with `--data` if a RUN object is submitted in order to generate MD5 sums.